nfdi4cat/pid4cat-model/docs/overview.md

 ### Phase 4: Sustainability (Future)

-- Establishment of sustainable funding model
+- Establish a sustainable funding model
-- Long-term preservation planning
+- Plan long-term preservation
 - Evaluation and improvement of governance model

 ## History

-The pid4cat service has been developed by the [NFDI4Cat](https://nfid4cat.org/) consortium as a core element of NFDI4Cat service portfolio.
-Fostering the use of PIDs and facilitating the registration of PIDs for all important research resources is key to achieving FAIR data in catalysis research.
+The pid4cat service was developed as part of the NFDI4Cat consortium, a project funded by the German Research Foundation (DFG) to establish a research data infrastructure for catalysis research (see about.md TODO make this a link).

 Key milestones in the development of pid4cat:

 - **2023**: Initial conceptualization of pid4cat
 - **2024**: Launch of the production handle server
 - **2025**: Launch of pid4cat service; Onboarding of initial SNAAs

-The development of pid4cat has been guided by the needs of the catalysis research community and best practices in persistent identifier management.